The Celiac Disease Foundation prides itself on being the information resource for people affected by, and in the field of, celiac disease.

 Can I use the Celiac Disease Foundation Logo to Promote my Event or Product?

 Team Gluten-Free members are not allowed to use the Celiac Disease Foundation logo on their materials.
-Celiac Disease Foundation holds several large-scale events each year that are organized by the Celiac Disease Foundation staff, and does not want the public to perceive that Team Gluten-Free events or product sales are Foundation-sponsored.
+The Foundation holds several large-scale events each year that are organized by the staff, and does not want the public to perceive that Team Gluten-Free events or product sales are Foundation-sponsored.
 By using the Team Gluten-Free logo instead of the Celiac Disease Foundation logo, it is clear that the member is a part of Team Gluten-Free, supporting the Foundation, but that the event is not a Foundation-sponsored event.

 I want to make a credit card gift, but I don’t want to submit my information through the Internet.

-While Celiac Disease Foundation offers a secure website at cdf.thankyou4caring.org, you may also make a gift via phone or mail.
-To make a gift by phone, please call (818) 716-1513, x101 Or, you can mail a check to us at: Celiac Disease Foundation, 20350 Ventura Blvd., Ste.
-240, Woodland Hills, CA 91364.
+While the Celiac Disease Foundation offers a secure website at celiac.org/donate, you may also make a gift via phone or mail.
+To make a gift by phone, please call (818) 716-1513, x104 Or, you can mail a check to: Celiac Disease Foundation, 5850 Canoga Avenue, 4th Floor, Woodland Hills, CA 91367

 The privacy of our donors is very important to us and we do not share or sell this information.